 In the interest of safeguarding children, there may be occasions when the school has to consult other agencies without parent’s knowledge.
-The school’s first concern is the child’s welfare and the school has a duty to act to protect the child at all times.
+Our first concern is our children’s welfare and we have a duty to act to protect our children at all times.
 Such consultation may result in a formal referral which could prompt visits from social services and/or the police.

 We fully understand that this can be a very distressing set of circumstances, but we can only assure you that we follow the procedures laid down by the Coventry Safeguarding Board, a copy of which is available in school as is a copy of our own policy.